roryfitz/portfolio/Student_Alcohol.md

 por['cons'] = por['Dalc'] + por['Walc']
 ```

-#### I performed a t test to determine if there is a significant difference in student alcohol consumption between math and portugese students
+#### I performed a t test to determine if there is a significant difference in student alcohol consumption between math and portugese students.

 ```python
 # calculate means